SSWD Center

 The SSWD Center cluster group for experiential learning and STEM engagement implements three major initiatives across the 1890 land-grant system, 1) inter-institutional undergraduate research experience, 2) FDA Food Safety Regulatory Online Certificate Training and 3) the virtual cross-curricular course delivery in FANH Ag-STEM sciences across the 1890s via the National Student Exchange (NSE).
 These proposed endeavors synergistically strengthen student training and their employability skills in the Ag-STEM areas on both domestic and global levels.

-Objective 2: Recruit, retain, mentor, and graduate first-generation, underrepresented students at 1890 LGUs.
+Objective 2: Recruit, retain, mentor, and graduate first-generation students at 1890 LGUs.

 Recruiting activities that will be provided by the SSWD Center include general career/major-focused marketing materials that can be provided to all 1890 LGUs, e-marketing, strategies, and best practices for virtual open house events for families, engagement of USDA 1890 Liaisons in recruitment activities, leveraging of USDA 1890 scholarship program, and a focus on partnerships with community colleges.
 Since 2001, N.C.
 A & T has successfully implemented a 2+2 online program in agricultural education.
 The program is designed to allow students with two-year degrees, to transfer their Associate’s degree in an agricultural related discipline into a bachelor's of science degree in agricultural education at N.C.
 A&T.